-We are now in our SEVENTEENTH year, and during these years we have gone through many changes.
+We are now in our THIRTY-FIRST year, and during these years we have gone through many changes.
 We have added, removed, modified and re-modified the rules of the game.
 In the GBRFL almost all issues are dealt with in a democratic manner.
 There also have been some issues regarding ownership in the GBRFL.
 Due to our high level of competition and apparent growing interest in the league, we have had to black-ball owners, suspend owners as well as had owners succumb to the pressure and quit.
-The current owners have 198 years of experience in fantasy football; of the original eight members five remain: Steve Stegeman having 24 years of experience, Frank Gonzalez - 23, Dave Bohrer - 22, Danny Feder - 21 and Mark Hahn - 20, Rob Pak, who came in as the 1999 expansion team owner, has been playing fantasy football for 14 years, and Travis Cooper, entering the league in 2006, has been playing for 10 years now.
-The other members are Dave Trout, a returning owner in 1997 who was one of the originals and brings 28 years of experience to the table, Joe Parsons - 18 and Steve Warner - 18, who took over teams in 2000.
+The current owners have 297 years of experience in fantasy football.
+Of the original eight members five remain: Steve Stegeman having 35 years of experience, Frank Gonzalez - 34, Dave Bohrer - 33, Danny Feder - 32 and Mark Hahn - 32.
+The other members are Dave Trout, a returning owner in 1997 who was one of the originals and brings 39 years of experience to the table, Joe Parsons and Steve Warner, both of whom took over teams in 2000 and have 29 years of experience each, Travis Cooper, who entered the league in 2006 and has been playing for 21 years now, and James Bird, who joined the league in 2021 as a reexpansion owner and has 23 years of experience.
+Notable past owners, with their years of participation in the GBRFL indicated, include: Rob Pak - 21 years, Rob Murtha - 7, Doug Owens - 4, Vic Fattore and Art Murphy.
 To view the GBRFL's current and former champions, go to the "Champions" page.

-The George Blanda Rotisserie Football Leagues are not limited by region.
+The George Blanda Rotisserie Football League's membership is not limited by region.
 We have and have had owners from all over, including: New Jersey, Colorado, Florida, Georgia, Pennsylvania, Texas, Virginia, Washington D.C., California, Hawaii, Illinois, and, believe it or not, South Korea.

 One last note of possible interest, in all these years that the GBRFL has been in existence, no one has ever won a dime.
 That's right!
-We all just play for the camaraderie and the love of the game, oh yea, and bragging rights, of course!
+There are awards for our top three finishers, but, really, we all play for the camaraderie and the love of the game and, of course, bragging rights!

 Copyright © 1999 by